 All employees of the University of the Incarnate Word are held to the highest standards of ethical conduct.
 Consistent with Section 7.2 of the University of the Incarnate Word Employee Handbook, UIW employees may not have a financial conflict of interest, direct or indirect, in any contract with UIW.
 Furthermore, federal regulations require investigators engaged in PHS and NSF funded research to disclose the existence of certain financial interests and require the institution to review those disclosures, determine whether any potential conflicts of interest may exist, and establish mechanisms to manage, reduce, or eliminate such conflicts of interest.

 Each investigator who is planning to participate in PHS, NSF, or other applicable agency funded research must complete and submit to the Office of Research and Sponsored Projects Operations (ORSPO) a Significant Financial Interests Disclosure Form no later than the time of proposal submission.
 Each investigator who is participating in PHS, NSF, or other applicable agency funded research must submit an updated Significant Financial Interests Disclosure Form at least annually (two months prior to the annual progress report due date), during the period of the award.
 Such disclosure shall include any information that was not disclosed initially or in a subsequent disclosure of significant financial interests (e.g., any financial conflict of interest identified on a PHS, NSF or other applicable agency funded project that was transferred from another Institution), and shall include updated information regarding any previously disclosed significant interest (e.g., the updated value of a previously disclosed equity interest).
 Furthermore, each investigator who is participating in PHS, NSF, or other applicable agency funded research must submit an updated disclosure of significant financial interests within thirty days of discovering or acquiring a new significant financial interest.
 For all other funding agencies that require disclosure of Significant Financial Interests, disclosure shall be in accordance with sponsor requirements.
-For more detail and definitions, see the Financial Conflict of Interest in Research Policy and Disclosure Form.

 The Office of Research and Sponsored Projects Operations (ORSPO) administers the human research protection program at UIW.
 The ORSPO provides administrative support to the University of the Incarnate Word’s Human Subjects Institutional Review Board (IRB).
 The IRB ensures university compliance with federal, state, local, and university regulations with regard to human subjects research.
 See the IRB website for an overview of the IRB submission process and the UIW IRB Manual for a full description of the regulations for the conduct of human subjects research, responsibilities of the principal investigator, and the IRB application and approval process.